 How does your role enhance the wellbeing or experience of children?

 Summer camp is wonderful for child development.
 It broadens their worldview and sets them down the path to becoming open-minded, adventurous and empathetic adults.

 When kids step away from their normal routine, from their peer groups at school, and from their parents, they have the chance to see themselves in a new light, and maybe even to surprise themselves.
 These moments of self-discovery during independent travel help fuel personal development and maturity.
 Summer camp provides a mix of physical activity, creative expression and teamwork: the building blocks for self-esteem.
 The skills nurtured during this time away from home will prepare them for challenges later in life.

-At Thailand Summer Camps kids will breathe fresh air, spend the afternoons learning new skills through fun activities, and then gorge on fireside feasts each night.
+At our camps, kids will breathe fresh air, spend the afternoons learning new skills through fun activities, and then gorge on fireside feasts each night.
 Friendships will be forged, confidence will soar, and cherished memories will be made.
 Particularly for city kids, the unstructured play and the chance to connect with each other and with the stunning natural environment instead of with their smart phones, is deeply enriching.

 What challenges do your face in this role?

 We want to make sure the program is as fun and education for children as possible, and flexible enough to accommodate kids of various skill and comfort levels.

 What do you hope to achieve within your industry?